 If you happen to have a Chromebook with a 360-degree hinge like a Pixelbook, there’s one more method you can use for capturing a full screenshot.
 As long as you’re running Chrome OS 64.0.3282.134 or later, you can just press the power button and volume down buttons at the same time just like you would on a smartphone.
 This is great when you’re in tablet mode, where using the keyboard is far from convenient.

-Chrome OS can also specify a portion of your screen to save a snapshot of.
+Chrome OS can also specify a portion of your screen to take and save a snapshot of.
 Here’s how to do it.

 Step 2: Chrome’s cursor will be temporarily replaced with a crosshair.
 Click and drag a square across the portion of the screen you want to save, then release the trackpad or mouse button.

 The partial screenshot will be saved in the Downloads folder, the same as a full screenshot.

 Chrome OS doesn’t save screenshots as copied images like Windows does when the Print screen button is pressed.

 If you’d like to simply copy a screenshot (for insertion into an image editor, for example), watch the notification that appears above the system clock.
 Click the Copy to clipboard button, then press Ctrl+V when you want to paste it.

 The screenshots captured by Chrome OS are ready to share, but if you want to do a little more with them, you should familiarize yourself with Chrome’s built-in image editor.
 Here’s how to access it.